What is your challenge?

 From the conveyance and storage of treated and raw water to the collection of wastewater, reclaimed water and stormwater, Jacobs provides a variety of urban conveyance and storage solutions for projects of all sizes, incorporating sustainability and adapting to changing environmental conditions in every project.

 Utilities, public works organizations, cities, and other government agencies look to Jacobs for intelligent water solutions capable of providing insight into their operations; opportunities to utilize their resources more efficiently and improve their customer service, infrastructure security, back-end information systems and service delivery/effectiveness.

-Jacobs’ intelligent water solutions allow our clients to make the most of what they have or do more with less.
+Jacobs’ intelligent water solutions – from smart meters to digital twins and the technologies in between – allow our clients to make the most of what they have or do more with less.
 Around the world, we’ve helped clients protect their assets, improve efficiency within their organizations, make wise decisions and more fully leverage their existing information systems.

 Harnessing the power of technology and connectivity, Jacobs provides services to transform big data into actionable information that helps utilities address increasing regulatory pressures, aging workforces, failing infrastructure and climate change.
 By taking the guess work out of what’s really happening within a water system, utilities gain the knowledge they need to optimize performance and make rapid decisions to keep our world safe and improve the efficiency of our water networks.

 Managing ground-related risk for our clients’ most challenging projects